hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### Why we are creating a new CTC Traders API

 Common Transit will be a key procedure for moving goods between the United Kingdom and Europe.
 This will mean that declaration volumes will increase significantly.
-In order to make sure we provide a reliable and fast service we are introducing the new CTC Traders API to replace the current XML channel API.
+In order to make sure we provide a reliable and fast service we are introducing the new CTC Traders API to replace the current NCTS XML API.

 ### Changes that come with the new CTC Traders API

-The table below gives you a brief outline of how the new API uses different coding, compared to the existing XML channel API.
+The table below gives you a brief outline of how the new API uses different coding, compared to the existing NCTS XML API.

 <table>
   <tr>